-Ref Stakeholder Insights Source Proposed Design Principle Commentary Whilst our airspace change and route designs will prioritise the needs of aircraft flying into and out of MAN, we also recognise the concept of maximising airspace access for other users.
-Prioritise airport air traffic over other airspace users, except Focus group Our route designs should minimise the impacts For that reason, we are not proposing any changes to either the existing size or access arrangements to the MAN airspace, and this includes access by air ambulance and military flights who are already afforded priority within UK aviation rules.
+Ref Stakeholder Insights Source Proposed Design Principle Commentary A Prioritise airport air traffic over other airspace users, except for emergency aircraft.
+Consideration should be given to the needs of other airspace users Focus group and questionnaire responses Our route designs should minimise the impacts on other airspace users by limiting Controlled Airspace.
+Whilst our airspace change and route designs will prioritise the needs of aircraft flying into and out of MAN, we also recognise the concept of maximising airspace access for other users. that reason, we are not proposing any increases to the existing size of the MAN airspace, or any changes to the access arrangements, and this includes access by air ambulance and military flights who are already afforded priority within UK aviation rules.
 We are also not proposing any changes to the corridor that provides access to Manchester City Airport for GA traffic.
-A for emergency aircraft.
-Consideration should be given to the needs of other airspace users and questionnaire responses on other airspace users by limiting Controlled Airspace.
 Equally, if there are portions of airspace (currently used by commercial traffic) that we will no longer use following the completion of our Future Airspace Project, we will consider returning them for GA use.
 This will be taken on a case-by-case basis and will be assessed for the safety and implications to other airspace users in the same way that we assure all airspace.
 This Proposed Design Principle was developed from feedback on Question 6 'other airspace users'.
-Focus Group feedback from aviation stakeholders requested consideration of other airspace users where possible, hence the inclusion of this Principle.
-Take advantage of technology and the opportunity to modernise to ensure future-proofing Focus group and questionnaire responses Our route designs should be based on the latest aircraft navigational technology widely available.
+Focus Group feedback from aviation stakeholders requested consideration of other airspace users where possible, hence the inclusion of this Principle. Т Take advantage of technology and the opportunity to modernise to ensure future-proofing Focus group and questionnaire responses Our route designs should be based on the latest aircraft navigational technology widely available.
 As part of the UK AMS, we are required to modernise the routes and procedures in and out of MAN.
 This will be achieved by eliminating the reliance on technology related to many of the ground-based navigational aids and using the in-built technology of modern aircraft.
 In order to do this effectively, we will be engaging with all airlines to understand both the current and future navigational capabilities and technology of the aircraft that they use.
-This will tell us not only the standard to design to but also help us understand the need to update ground-based technology to support their future operation. т With this knowledge, we can make sure that we design procedures to standards that can be flown by all types all aircraft flying into and out of MAN.
+This will tell us not only the standard to design to but also help us understand the need to update ground-based technology to support their future operation.
+With this knowledge, we can make sure that we design procedures to standards that can be flown by all types all aircraft flying into and out of MAN.
 As the capabilities of the aircraft evolve and improve, we will decommission any procedures that are no longer required.
 The technology used by modern aircraft has a high level of reliability, but in the unlikely event of technology failure, there are multiple fallback systems and cross-checks within the aircraft and within the air traffic control system that will ensure that the safety of the aircraft is maintained at all times.
 For example, all aircraft using these routes will have on board monitoring that detects any issues and will automatically switch to other systems to ensure their position.
 The use of technology and the resilience of systems is also addressed in our Proposed Design Principle S that relates to safety, and in the approval of routes by the CAA.
 This Principle was developed from feedback on Question 7 'aircraft types'.
 Focus Groups and questionnaire responses consistently supported prioritising new technology, with some suggesting a phased approach to implementation, either in terms of the introduction of new routes or the requirement of certain aircraft to use them, if this is possible in practice.